 A range of standard form documentation and automatic banking systems are widely used in the Group's business to process high volumes of transactions.
-There can be no assurance that the Group's IT systems would support a significant increase in online or mobile traffic or volumes of its operations which are dependent on IT in the short term.
-In the future, the Group may need to upgrade its IT systems and staffing to meet such demand, which may cause delays to customers and adversely affect its customer service.
+The Group focuses on the resilience and scalability of the IT systems that underpin online or mobile traffic and transactional volumes.
+However, there is a risk that the Group's IT systems may not be able to service significantly increased demand.
+In the future, the Group plans to upgrade its IT systems and staffing to meet such demand, which may cause delays to customers and adversely affect its customer service.